Healthy Homes Assessment Hospital Hill

 Draught Stopping Hospital Hill

-Draughts may lead to lower temperatures in houses.
-A humid home will cost more to heat, which means wasting energy and increased bills.
+Draughts may lead to dropping temperatures within homes.
+A damp home costs more to heat, which results in wasting energy and increased bills.

-There is no need to block up intentional holes or gaps that are part of the construction.
-For instance, small gaps around windows and doors could be necessary to allow for movement of the building as the home gets warmer and cooler, so that they can still be opened and closed rather than securing.
-We will check all windows and doors during the Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps which are part of the construction.
+For instance, small gaps around windows and doors could be required to allow movement of the structure when the house warms and cools in order to let them be shut and opened, rather instead of being stuck.
+We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections